 - some amenities and/or special features but not over-improved

 - hard-surface floors, particularly in traffic areas, baths and kitchens

 - minimum landscape maintenance

 The probability of finding a “perfect” property is near zero.
-The above criteria list is generally in priority order for a rental/investment property.
+The above criteria list is generally in priority order.
 Compromise from the bottom.

-Following the housing crash of 2008 and the debacle of 2020, a tenant applicant with a really good credit score was rare.
-Some very good applicants went through, or are actively engaged in, a short sale or foreclosure of their current residence.
-We are past the bulk of that activity, but the delinquency still hangs over the credit scores for many.
+Following the housing crash of 2008 and the debacle of 2020, a tenant applicant with a really good credit score has been uncommon.
+Some very good applicants went through, or are going through, a short sale or foreclosure of their residence.
+I believe we are past the bulk of that recent activity, but delinquencies still hang over the credit scores for many.
 That is often the reason why they are renting rather than buying.
 They have the income to pay the rent, but cannot qualify for a loan to buy a home.
-There are also “chronic” renters due to their mindset, lack of a down payment, and/or a concern for future property values and/or anticipation of the need to relocate in the near future.
+There are also “chronic” renters due to their mindset, lack of a down payment, a concern for future property values and/or anticipation of the need to relocate in the near future.

 All of situations are entirely “OK” as long as their prior landlords say that:

 - took care of the property

 … but be a bit concerned that the prior landlord is saying nice things just to get rid of a bad tenant.